antrianis/LFCS-official/stuff/EssentialCommands.md

 * `find /etc -size -100k` -  Search in /etc all files/directories with size less of 100 kilobytes

-* `find . -maxdepth 3 -type f -size +2M` - Search starting from current position, descending maximum three directories levels, files with size major of 2 megabyte
+* `find . -maxdepth 3 -type f -size +2M` - Search starting from current position, descending maximum three directories levels, files with size major than 2 megabyte

 * `find . \( -name name1 -o -name name2 \)`

-  * `-o` or, it is used to combine two conditions. \ is escape to avoid that ( or ) will be interpreted by bash shell
+  * `-o` or, it is used to combine two conditions.
+  You can escape using \ to avoid that ( or ) will be interpreted by bash shell, but in this case parenthesis are not needed.

 * `find . -samefile file` - Find all files that have same i-node of file